ddejean0117/rabbit_case_study/README.md

 ## Recommendations

-* A prudent recommendation for Rabbit would be to develop a physical **ambient computing hardware product** with a platform leveraging **cloud computing** for a high level of data security, and implementing **LAM technology** to bypass the need for apps.
+* To avoid the fate of the pocket watch, Rabbit needs to evolve the R1 into a device with **ambient computing**, keeping **cloud computing** for a high level of data security, and **LAM technology**, but completely bypassing the need for apps.
 This would disrupt the multi-billion dollar smartphone industry by offering a better user experience through a simplified, more efficient and more secure user interface with technology.

 * LAMs, cloud computing and ambient computing are all technologies that reduce user disruption while increasing personal environmental navigation, and making the user-tech interface more effective, efficient and secure.
 The addition of ambient computing to the Rabbit's existing technology would add passive/experiential learning, further reducing the user's technology intrusion.